Wimbledon Manor House: The Old Rectory

 By 1720, it was known as The Old Laundry House, presumably for the Cecil house built in 1588, next door (see below).
 The house was uninhabited when Sir Theodore Janssen bought the manor in 1717 (see below) and who allegedly pulled down the south wing and restored the remainder of the house.
-By 1861, the house was a near ruin when it was sold as part of Wimbledon Park (but not the manor), by Earl Spencer, to the developer, John Beaumont (see below).
+By 1861, the house was a near ruin when it was sold as part of Wimbledon Park (but not the manor), by Frederick Spencer, 4th Earl Spencer, to the developer, John Beaumont (see below).
 Beaumont restored and extended The Old Rectory, repaired the exterior, transformed the interior, laid out the grounds and planted the famous fig walk.
 His successor, Samuel Willson, who bought the house for £6,000 in 1882, carried on the works, adding two-storey drawing-room wing and installing carved-oak doors and English, Flemish and Italian chimney pieces.
 In 1909 the house was purchased by marine engineer Matthias Jacobs, who enlarged it considerably with help from his brother, an architect, who designed a new single-storey billiard room, a large service wing to the north and a study extension to mask the chapel.
 In 1923, Thomas Lethaby purchased the house and he concentrated on embellishing the interior.
 The drawing room was fitted with oak panelling from the Chantry House, Newark, an elaborate plaster ceiling based on one at Knole House, and a grand fireplace.

 The Lethabys sold the house in 1947.
 In 1953, Russell Brock, later Baron Brock of Wimbledon, an eminent cardiologist, bought the house for £13,750.
 The Brock family sold it in 1978 and the kitchen garden was sold and developed for housing known today as Rectory Orchard.
 The Old Rectory was then bought by an Iraqi entrepreneur and philanthropist, Basil Faidhi.
 Faidhi had fled Iraq for Britain and though he spent vast sums restoring the house with assistance from English Heritage, he also created a basement discothèque for his daughter, Nina, and a bar.
 In 1992 Faidhi commissioned Wimbledon historian Richard Milward to write a history of the building: The Rectory – Wimbledon’s Oldest House.

-In 1994, the astrophysicist, songwriter and lead guitarist of the rock band Queen, Brian May CBE, paid £4 million for the house, with the intention of living there with his partner and later wife, the long-running BBC TV soap opera Eastenders actress Anita Dobson.
-In 2006 May sold The Old Rectory for £16 million to an Italian architect-owner Antonella Carminati and her husband, who initiated further works with the help of the architect Sir Donald Insall CBE.
+In 1994, the astrophysicist, songwriter and lead guitarist of the rock band Queen, Brian May, paid £4 million for the house, with the intention of living there with his partner and later wife, the long-running BBC TV soap opera EastEnders actress Anita Dobson.
+In 2006 May sold The Old Rectory for £16 million to an Italian architect-owner Antonella Carminati and her husband, who initiated further works with the help of the architect Sir Donald Insall.
 In 2012, the Carminatis put The Old Rectory on the market for £26 million.
 The house standing in 2 1/2 acres, was sold in June 2013 for an undisclosed sum to Ian Taylor.